MishaZakharchanka/maestrowf-entk/README.md

 ```

 ### Running your first study
 Now that the installation is complete you are ready to run your first study.
-If you have existing Maestrowf yaml files you can try to use one of those, otherwise there are a couple examples in the `input_examples` directory.
+If you have existing Maestrowf yaml files you can try to use one of those, otherwise there are a couple examples in the `input_examples` directory (this directory is not installed so, the repository will need to be cloned to use it).

 There are two different options you can use to launch the Radical entk backend when invoking Maestro:
 `--entk` or `--entk_store_workflow`